converged-computing/flux-lima/usernetes/README.md

 Note that for the VM builds it doesn't make it to the end, and I'm not sure why.
 I think I'm just bad with the probes?
 But the log reports exit code 0 and everything I expect is built, so likely me just being a noob.

 ## Semi-Automated Usernetes

+This approach is semi-automated because we still need to start the flux broker for each node.

 ### Nodes